NMHelmy/Building-Conversational-Agents-with-Tool-Use-and-Reason-ing-Techniques/README.md

 - Users can rate each response on a scale of 1-5.
 - Results are saved to a CSV file (agent_evaluation.csv) for analysis

+## Running the Code
+When you run the code, you will be prompted to choose between two options:

+#### Single Agent:
+- Run the conversational agent with a single reasoning strategy (Basic, Chain of Thought, or ReAct).
+- You will be asked to choose the agent type (Basic, Chain of Thought, or ReAct).
+- The agent will process your queries using the selected reasoning strategy.

+#### Comparative Evaluation:
+- Run the conversational agent with all three reasoning strategies (Basic, Chain of Thought, and ReAct).
+- The system will process your query using all three agents and display their responses side by side.
+- You will be asked to rate each response on a scale of 1-5.
+- The results will be saved to a CSV file (agent_evaluation.csv) for later analysis.

 ## Example Conversations
 #### 1. Basic Agent
 User: What's the weather in Paris today?